falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 ### Create a K3 cluster on Windows or Linux with Virtual box

-**Note**: while you can install K3s natively on Linux, the instructions below have been tested and offer a higher likliehood of success.
+**Note**: while you can install K3s natively on Linux, the instructions below have been tested and offer a higher likelihood of success.

 * Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://developer.hashicorp.com/vagrant/downloads)